 Key Description

 play Displayed when player is playing.

 pause Displayed when player is paused.

 stop Displayed when player is not playing anything.

 fallback Displayed if state is not one of the above or not known.

-- host (str) Host on which mpd runs. - port (int) Port which should be connected to.
+- host (str) Host on which mpd runs. - password (str) Password used for connecting to daemon. - port (int) Port which should be connected to.